-- Baker's Tip: if the dough is sticking as you are rolling the log, use a bench scraper or spatula to gently release and lift the roll it so it doesn't tear.
+- Baker's Tips: If the dough is sticking as you roll the log, use a bench scraper or spatula to gently release and lift the roll it so it doesn't tear.
 If the cinnamon roll (log) has become warm and loose, place it in the fridge for 15-30 minutes to firm up before slicing.

 - Cut the log (using knife, bench scraper or even dental floss (unflavored), into 9-12 even sized pieces.

-- Transfer the rolls to the prepared pan scroll side up leaving some space between.
+- Transfer the cinnamon roll slices to the prepared pan scroll side up leaving some space between.
 Cover loosely with plastic wrap and a kitchen towel.
-Place in a warm spot to rise for ~45 minutes* until puffy and airy (see photo). *May take longer/shorter depending on kitchen temperature.
+Place in a warm spot to rise for 30-45 minutes* until puffy and airy (see photo). *May take longer/shorter depending on your kitchen temperature.

 Vegan Cinnamon Roll Icing (lemon or vanilla)

-- While the cinnamon rolls are proofing, make either one of the icing variations.
+- While the cinnamon rolls are proofing (or baking), make either one of the icing variations.

 - For the easy icing/glaze: Cream the butter, stir in the powdered sugar.
-Add almond/oat milk as needed for desired consistency.
+Add the non-dairy milk as needed for desired consistency.
 Stir in lemon (or vanilla) extract and lemon zest (optional).
 Store in fridge to chill.